Read the Passage: Romans 10

 In Romans 9, Paul demonstrated that God’s promises of salvation to Israel were never solely genetic, even in their original context.
 Rather, salvation has always been by faith alone in order “that the purpose of God according to election might stand, not of works” (Rom.
 9:11).
 At the time of Paul’s writing, few ethnic Jews believed, as their tendency was to pursue salvation by works, not by faith.
 In Romans 10, Paul furthers this line of reasoning, as he explains how Israel tried to establish their own righteousness through law-keeping, rather than by faith in the promised Messiah.
 As he has done at Rom.
 9:1–3, so here at Rom.
 10:1 Paul writes, “My heart’s desire and prayer to God for Israel is that they may be saved.”
 Although much of Paul’s persecution in ministry had come at the hand of the Jews, he was not bitter toward his countrymen; rather, he continually shared with Israel and prayed for the salvation of the people.

 Although Paul was an apostle to the Gentiles (cf. Rom.
 11:13), he never lost his desire to see his countrymen saved.
 Paul was not attempting to justify Israel’s rejection of Christ, nor their persecution of himself, nevertheless, he wrote, “I bear Israel witness that they have a zeal for God” (Rom.
 10:2).
 Yet, writes Paul, the Jews’ zeal for God was not according to knowledge.
-This is an important observation, for oftentimes people equate zeal and sincerity with knowledge and truth; yet, it is possible to be zealous and to be sincerely wrong.
+This is an important observation, for oftentimes people equate zeal and sincerity with knowledge and truth; yet, it is possible to be sincere (or zealous) and to be sincerely wrong.
 Indeed, while Israel had many spiritual privileges that should have led them to an understanding of salvation by faith alone (cf. Rom.
 9:4–5), they did not accept the gospel message of Christ.
 Like all those without knowledge of spiritual truth, Israel attempted to justify themselves via law-keeping rather than by trusting in Jesus for salvation (cf. Rom.
 10:4).

 Works and Salvation (10:5–13)